Exploring Filey's Past :: Crimlisk Fisher Archive

 (Rodge Dowson Collection)

-Original fishing village settlement site was quite possibly located the other side of Church Ravine, from Queen Street, the ravine being the natural boundary between the old north and east ridings in the vicinity of the parish church of St. Oswald’s.
-This area could date to at least the Saxon period.
+An archaeological excavation of the site of the development of new housing at the junction of Queen Street and Reynolds Street in 2012 by the York Archaeological Trust also found fragments of pottery of Roman origin.
+There is also speculation that the original fishing village settlement site was quite possibly located the other side of Church Ravine, the ravine being the natural boundary between the old north and east ridings in the vicinity of the parish church of St. Oswald’s.
+This area may pre-date the Norman Conquest in the 11th century.

 Echoes from other generations, St. Oswald’s Church, upon Carr Naze was this area the location of the earlier settlements at Filey?
 (Photo – Rodge Dowson 2007)

-Later this settlement could have become abandoned at the time of the Black Death in 1347 and the remaining villagers then moved to a new site around what is now Queen Street across the ravine?
+The Church itself dates from 12th century, the early Norman period, but is much grander than a small fishing village would merit.
+Later this settlement may have become abandoned at the time of the Black Death in 1347 and the remaining villagers then moved to a new site around what is now Queen Street across the ravine.

-Another theory is that there were possibly two separate communities at Filey, as with another major fishing community, Brixham in Devon where there was Cowtown (the older hilltop farming community) and Fishtown, so perhaps the fishing families of Filey have always lived in the Queen Street area after all?
+Another theory is that there were possibly two separate communities at Filey, as with another major fishing community, Brixham in Devon where there was Cowtown (the older hilltop farming community) and Fishtown, so perhaps the fishing families of Filey have always lived in the Queen Street area.

-Over the years following the end of the Roman Empire and occupation of Britain new settlers began arriving.
+After the fall of the Roman Empire and the end of their occupation of Britain new settlers began arriving.
 These were at first pirate raiders from Germany (Angles, Saxons and Jutes).
 These raiders turned to settlers and made their homes here amongst the local inhabitants.
-It was soon their turn to be under attack from 793 AD onwards, as Danes and Norwegians know generally as Vikings from Scandinavia began to raid and attack up and down the east coast of Britain
+It was soon their turn to be under attack from 793 AD onwards, as Vikings from Scandinavia began to raid and attack up and down the east coast of Britain.
+The legacy of Viking settlement can still be read in place names; for example Gristhorpe, or Fraisthorpe, “thorpe” originating from the Norse word for village.

 Commercial Fishing in the Dark Ages

-As with the Saxons before them over time these Scandinavians turned to settlers themselves and established villages of their own and later the town of York fell under Viking rule.
+As with the Saxons before them, the Norse people settled here and established villages of their own and later the town of York fell under Viking rule.

 Fishing would have been a major source of fresh food if you lived on the coastal fringe and would also provide an important commodity for trade goods by curing or smoking the fish to preserve it to be transported inland or overseas.
 The importance of herring as a trading commodity was such that it almost replaced money as currency.